poppy-project/poppy-docs/07-from-simulation-to-real-robot/03-using-jupyter.md

 ### Connect to the Jupyter on the robot

-Once connected to the robot web interface (we will assume here its hostname is *poppy.local*, just replace it by the new hostname if you changed it), you should see a **open Ipython notebook** link.
+Once connected to the robot web interface (we will assume here its hostname is *poppy*, just replace it by the new hostname if you changed it), you should see a **open Ipython notebook** link.

 ![open notebook link](../img/poppy_home.png)